EldonSamuelson/Carbon6_CGP/For Seamus/Structured Examples, For James/README.txt

 5-1-21 (version #2-1)
 Referenced correctly to the head background for the DATAPAGE.
 Updated ZIP to #2-1.
 Removed #2 as that's literally the only difference.

+7-1-21 (version #3)
+A final merging of html templates, CSS, and python files to now include the FORMPAGE, as well as the oracle file and organised as it were in public_html.
+This will be the version I export into my own public_html before further editing to get the iframe templates correct.
+In other notes, the iframe has transparent images now (tree,forest,carbon.png)